 - What remuneration does Amy get for managing the back office?

 It is tricky to compare the roles and remuneration in this scenario because one contributes to sales and immediate cash flow while the other contributes stability, efficiency, and capital value.

 Aaron and Amy may agree that they are to contribute the same amount of ‘value’ and not require any adjustment in remuneration.
 But if they do not have this discussion upfront or implement a strategy to deal with any real or perceived inequality, sooner or later someone will feel ‘ripped off’ and the partnership will fail.

-If you are thinking of entering into a partnership, discuss the drivers of any arrangement and let us know so we can ensure you speak to the right person to get the right advice and document in a partnership/shareholders agreement.
+If you are thinking of entering into a partnership, discuss the drivers of any arrangement with a businessDEPOT business lawyer, and speak to the right person for the right advice and document in a partnership/shareholders agreement.